-- (1) An applicant may apply to the Municipality for a consent use provided for in the land use scheme in the manner provided for in Chapter 6. - (2) Where the development parameters for the consent use that is being applied for are not defined in an applicable land use scheme, the Municipality must determine the development parameters that apply to the consent use as conditions of approval contemplated in section 56. - (3) A consent use may be granted permanently or for a specified period of time in terms of conditions of approval contemplated in section 58. - (4) A consent use granted for a specified period of time contemplated in subsection (3) must not have the effect of preventing the property from being utilised in the future for the primary uses permitted in terms of the zoning of the land. - (5) A consent use contemplated in subsection (1) lapses after a period of five years or the shorter period as the Municipality may determine from the date that the approval comes into operation if, within that five year period or shorter period- - (a) the consent use is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (6) The Municipality may grant extensions to the period contemplated in subsection (5), which period together with any extensions that the Municipality grants, may not exceed 10 years.
+- (1) An applicant may apply to the Municipality for a consent use provided for in the land use scheme in the manner provided for in Chapter 6. - (2) Where the development parameters for the consent use that is being applied for are not defined in an applicable land use scheme, the Municipality must determine the development parameters that apply to the consent use as conditions of approval contemplated in section 52. - (3) A consent use may be granted permanently or for a specified period of time in terms of conditions of approval contemplated in section 52.

+- (4) A consent use granted for a specified period of time contemplated in subsection (3) must not have the effect of preventing the property from being utilised in the future for the primary uses permitted in terms of the zoning of the land. - (5) A consent use contemplated in subsection (1) lapses after a period of five years or the shorter period as the Municipality may determine from the date that the approval comes into operation if, within that five year period or shorter period - - (a) the consent use is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i). - (6) The Municipality may grant extensions to the period contemplated in subsection (5) and the granting of an extension may not be unreasonably withheld by the Municipality., which period together with any extensions that the Municipality grants, may not exceed 10 years.

-Part H: Traditional Use
+Part I: Communal Use

-75 Application for traditional use
+77 Application for communal use

-- (1) An applicant who wishes to amend the use of communal land such amendment will have a high impact on the community must apply to the Municipality for the amendment of the land use in the manner provided for in Chapter 6. - (2) For the purpose of this section, "high impact" means a land use a
+- (1) An applicant who wishes to amend the use of communal land located in the jurisdiction of Council where such amendment will have a high impact on the community must apply to the Municipality for the amendment of the land use in the manner provided for in Chapter 6. - (2) For the purpose of this section, "high impact" means a land use that could negatively impact on the health and welfare of the community.

-Part I: Temporary Use
+Part J: Temporary Use

-76 Application for temporary use
+78 Application for temporary use